saarthak1999/malignant-or-benign-tumor/README.md

 Decision Tree Classifier - 95.61% <br/>
 Random Forest Classifier - 96.49% <br/>
 ## Result
 Random Forest Classifier predicts with the best accuracy among all.
-So we save this model in a pickle file and deploys using flask with Heroku.
+So we save this model in a pickle file and deploys using flask.